-- Make it gluten-free: Use gluten-free penne or any gluten-free pasta of choice!
+- Make it gluten-free: Use gluten-free penne or any gluten-free pasta of your choice!

-- Add vegan cheese: We love to top off this vodka sauce pasta recipe with a sprinkle of vegan parmesan, but you can use any vegan cheese you like here!
+- Add vegan cheese: We love to top off this vodka pasta without vodka with a sprinkle of vegan parmesan, but you can use any vegan cheese you like here!

 Vodka makes the sauce extra creamy and brings some sharpness to the dish.
-It binds the acid of the tomato paste and the fat from the cashew cream, which makes for a silky smooth vodka sauce.
-However, you would not taste it in this vodka sauce pasta recipe at all!
+It binds the acid of the tomato paste and the fat from the cream, which makes for a silky smooth vodka sauce.
+However, you can easily skip the vodka and have a great sauce as well!

 Vodka sauce pasta has rich umami and a slightly sweet flavor.
 It's sharp, salty, and creamy, with a nice spicy kick!

 You can!
-Vodka sauce freezes great on itself for up to 3 months!
+The sauce freezes great on itself for up to 3 months!

 My Best Tips